Fes for 2 — what to see in the city in 2 days

 FOLLOWING THE RIVERA

-I’ve saved the best till last, because let’s face it, it’s how every romantic city break should end.
-Wind up your time in Fes by booking a table for two at the jaw-droppingly beautiful Palais Amani.
+Wind up your time in Fes by booking a table for two at the superb Palais Amani.

-What did you think of this post?
-Would you like to go, or have you been to Fes?
-Let me know in the comments section below!
+What did you think of Fes?
+Are you inspired to book a romantic getaway with your significant other?
+Let me know in the comments section below.